nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Serge - Get to Level 2
 - If Not Attacked
   - Leena - 3 / 3 (It's fine if one of 3's misses)
-  - Serge - TurnBlue
+  - Serge - TurnBlue (Target Leena if Magic is very low)
-  - Glenn - TurnBlue
+  - Glenn - TurnBlue (AquaBeam if you targetted Leena)
   - Serge - AquaBall
   - Leena - Get to Level 5 - FrogPrince
 - If Attacked